ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

 **kernel**, which is basically a pointer to a particular programming environment or virtual environment.

-To make sure that `virtual_rainforest` project notebooks are always built using the correct virtual environment on all systems (including developer machines, ReadTheDocs and Github Actions), this project requires that `jupyter` is set up to use the virtual environment created by `poetry` under the `vr_python3` kernel name.
+To make sure that `virtual_ecosystem` project notebooks are always built using the correct virtual environment on all systems (including developer machines, ReadTheDocs and Github Actions), this project requires that `jupyter` is set up to use the virtual environment created by `poetry` under the `vr_python3` kernel name.
 There is a good